 - 4 1/2 in.
 Wire Wheel (Braided Type)

 - Additional $250 per test plate for certification (not included in the tuition)

-Principles and Practices provides a course of instruction in welding, other welding processes, and cutting that will enable student to begin with the most elementary work and progressively study and practice each process until they are skilled.
+Principles and Practices provide a course of instruction in welding, other welding processes, and cutting that will enable student to begin with the most elementary work and progressively study and practice each process until they are skilled.
 Both principles and practices are presented so that the student can combine the “why” and the “how” for complete understanding.
 Students at this level will attempt to do an AWS 3G or 4G plates.
 If completed, the student will be responsible for payment of such which will enable him to enter into the next level of welding.

-Principles and Practices presents the fundamental theory of the practice in gas, arc, gas-shielded, arc, semi-automatic from MIG and TIG and also to complete their 3G or 4G, unlimited fillet groove welding plate which would make them an asset to the industry.
+Principles and Practices present the fundamental theory of the practice in gas, arc, gas-shielded, ARC, semi-automatic from MIG and TIG and also to complete their 3G or 4G, unlimited fillet groove welding plate which would make them an asset to the industry.
 There will be instruction of plasma cutting and oxygen and acetylene cutting and burning for structural steel.
 In order to get to the advance level, both 3G and 4G must be completed.
 Students that have both 3G and 4G can acquire 6G pipe certification at their expense.
 Students will be eligible to take the next level of welding.
 Prerequisite: Welding 111

-This course requires all students to be certified welders that have successfully completed all AWS certifications (3G and 4G).
+This course will require all students to be certified welders that have successfully completed all AWS certifications (3G and 4G).
 Students will be required to learn inner shield and flux core, wire fed machines at a level from 125-400 inches per minute.
 This will enable the students to be a high commodity for the building of the infrastructure of the United States.
 This will also give the students the ability to study for the AWS certified welding inspector exam.
 Students will be eligible to take the next level of welding.
 Prerequisite: Welding 112

 TWEL114 - WELDING IV